Becoming a Councillor

 As a local councillor you will make decisions that touch the lives of everyone who visits, works or lives in Torfaen.
 It is important that local councils represent the full range of local opinion.

-- A local elector, or have lived, worked or owned property in the county borough for a year
+- have lived, worked or owned a property in the county borough for at least the past 12 months.

 Back to top